Updating Existing Records in Salesforce from Google Sheets

 SELECT Id, Name, StageName FROM Opportunity

 Please note that we’re pulling record IDs.
-A column of record IDs is required to be able to update records in Salesforce.com.
+Even though a column of record IDs is required to be able to update records via Salesforce.com API, G-Connector has a built in feature to convert unique record names into Ids.
+Please see the following article on details about that: Using Record Names Instead of Ids in ID and Lookup Fields

 We got the following results back from our sample database: